 It takes a lot of time and effort to build quality backlinks.
-Therefore, link building is the most challenging tactic for 52% of marketers.
+Therefore, link building is the most challenging tactic for 52% of marketers so it’s not surprising many of them turn to professional link building agencies.
 Creating a solid website structure, off-page content, and social media sharing are also among the most challenging SEO tactics.

 Hopefully, these SEO statistics will help you become more data-driven in your search engine optimization efforts.
 In the end, we would like to advise that you always lay out your business goals first and then use SEO to accomplish them - not in reverse.